Skip to main content

 To request a routine appointment in advance during opening times:

-Appointments are available in the morning, afternoon and evenings 5 days a week and can be booked on the day or in advance.
+Appointments are available in the morning, afternoon and evenings 5 days a week.
+The timeframe within which an appointment will be offered will depend on medical urgency.

 Our normal GP appointments are for 10 minutes.